MattThommes/amplify-react-app/readme/README.dev.md

 ## Overview

-Amplify React App is generated from [Create React App](https://create-react-app.dev/).
-Once created, the app is updated via the `react-scripts` development dependency (see [Updating to New Releases](https://create-react-app.dev/docs/updating-to-new-releases) and [changelog](https://github.com/facebook/create-react-app/blob/main/CHANGELOG.md)).
+Amplify React App is built using Vite and React.
+It serves as a modern, fast template for building single-page applications (SPAs) on AWS Amplify.

 ## Local project setup